EmployeeIssues.comU.S. Employee Rights in Plain English

 Bureau of International Labor Affairs (ILAB)

 Conducts research on and formulates international economic, trade, immigration, and labor policies in collaboration with other U.S. government offices.
 Also provides international technical assistance in support of U.S. foreign labor policy objectives.
-Includes these government offices: International Child Labor Program (ICLP), National Administrative Office (NAO), Office of Foreign Relations (OFR), Office of International Economic Affairs (OIEA) and Office of International Organizations (OIO).
+Includes these government offices: Office of Child Labor, Forced Labor, and Human Trafficking (OCFT), Division of Trade Agreement Administration and Technical Cooperation (TAATC), Office of International Economic Affairs (OIEA) and Office of International Relations (OIR).
 Part of the U.S. Department of Labor.

 Bureau of Labor Statistics (BLS)

 A government office for researching labor market statistics, such as national, state and local unemployment rates, statistics for wages, earnings and benefits, and occupational career information.
-Includes Career Information for Kids.
 One of the many government offices within the U.S. Department of Labor.

 Center for Faith-Based & Community Initiatives (CFBCI)